stryku/stryku.github.io/_posts/multidimensional-game/2023-04-19-miltidimensional-game.md

 published: true
 ---

-Some time ago, I thought that it would be cool one day to be able to say: "I created a 4D game".
+Some time ago, I thought - _It would be cool to be able to say: "I created a 4D game!"_.
 So, I decided to create one.
 During the process of thinking, I figured out that 4+D game sounds even cooler.
 And here we are.

 This is my first and hopefully not last post about me creating a multidimensional game.
 There will most likely be a lot of math, rendering pipelines, bugs, weird objects that I don't know if they look correct because we're unable to judge that because we don't think in more than 3D, and a lot of fun after actually creating the game.